US unemployment claims jump to 965,000 as virus takes toll

 The figures also depicted a sharply uneven job market: The losses last month were concentrated among restaurants, bars, hotels and entertainment venues — places that provide in-person services that some governments have restricted or that consumers are avoiding.
 Educational services, mostly colleges and universities, also cut workers in December.
 So did film and music studios.

 Most other large industries, though, reported job gains.
 Many economists had expected last spring that job losses would spread to more industries.
-Though all sectors of the economy initially laid off workers, most of them have avoided deep layoffs.
+Though all sectors of the economy initially laid off workers, most of them have avoided deep job cuts.
 Manufacturing, construction, and professional services like engineering and architecture, for example, all added jobs in December.

-At the same time, many companies seem reluctant to ramp up hiring.
+At the same time, many companies seem reluctant to sharply ramp up hiring.
 A government report Tuesday showed that employers advertised fewer open jobs in November than in October.
 The decline, while small, was widespread across most industries.
 Even now, the nation has nearly 10 million fewer jobs than it did before the pandemic sent the economy into a deep recession nearly a year ago, having recovered just 56% of the jobs lost in the spring.

-Many economists say that once coronavirus vaccines are more widely distributed, a broader recovery should take hold in the second half of the year.
-The incoming Biden administration, along with a now fully Democratic-led House and Senate, is also expected to push more rescue aid and spending measures that could accelerate growth.